OriHoch/Open-Knesset/docs/devel/source/scraping/votes.rst

 For the above URL, the vote id is 23556.

 We then scrape all the relevant data from that html page, and connect to related objects.

+See also the Bills documentation - it updates some data in votes.